sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

    3. Carry out MCMC diagnostics to check that the chain has converged.
-   4. Sample from the prior to make sure that there is no conflict between the effective prior (the prior distribution that `MCMCtree` is using) and the user-specified prior (the prior distribution that the user specified in the control file).
-In this case, the data (molecular alignment) are not used as we just want to check that the prior on times that `MCMCtree` is using is not different from the prior the user has told `MCMCtree` to use (i.e., we want to make sure there is no conflict).
+   4. Sample from the prior to make sure that there is no conflict between the effective prior (the prior distribution that `MCMCtree` is using) and the user-specified prior (the prior distribution that the user specified in the control file based on the fossil record).
+In this case, the data (molecular alignment) are not used as we just want to check that the prior on times that `MCMCtree` is using is not in conflict with the prior the user has told `MCMCtree` to use (i.e., we want to make sure there is no conflict) or the estimated posterior distribution.

 ## 4. Hands-on: let's estimate our timetree!
-At this point, we assume that you have cloned the `divtimes` directory as all the commands that you will go through below refer to the file architecture that you will find in this GitHub repository.
+At this point, we assume that you have cloned the `divtimes` directory as all the commands that you will go through below refer to the file architecture followed in this GitHub repository.
 Let's get started!

 ### A. Calculate the gradient and the Hessian